Sudokuru/Puzzle/README.md

 # Developer Setup

 1. Install Docker on your machine.
-Tutorial is linked below:
+Tutorial is linked below:<br>
    [![Docker Tutorial](https://img.youtube.com/vi/2ezNqqaSjq8/0.jpg)](https://www.youtube.com/watch?v=2ezNqqaSjq8)<br>
 2. Once docker is installed, the Mongo image can be run by navigating to the backend folder and running the command<br>